Lavida-O: Elastic Large Masked Diffusion Models for Unified Multimodal Understanding and Generation: Additional Technical Details

 \subsection{Reflection and Planning}

 The unique advantage of unified understanding and generation models is that they can leverage their understanding capabilities to improve generation results.
 Several works on unified models show that simple joint training on a combination of understanding and generation tasks improves performance on generation tasks \citep{xie2024show,deng2025emerging}, particularly in instruction-following capabilities. \ours~pushes this paradigm further by introducing two explicit mechanisms to exploit understanding capabilities: planning and reflection.
+At inference, these capabilities are invoked via specialized prompts, such as ``please generate a layout design before creating the final image".

 \textbf{Planning.} To improve prompt-following capabilities in text-to-image generation, we ask the model to first generate a layout design of objects, which consists of (object, bounding box) pairs, before generating the final image.
 Such interleaved generation is achieved through the modality-aware masking process described in Section \ref{sec:modality-aware-masking-appendix}.
 We illustrate this process in Figure \ref{fig:appendix-refl} (Top).
 As shown, planning enables \ours~to follow challenging and unintuitive prompts, such as ``a horse \textit{above} an astronaut."